nasa-gibs/worldview/doc/e2e_testing.md

-# End To End Testing
+# End-To-End Testing

-End to end tests are integrated into our CI and are required to pass before a submission is accepted.
-New features should be accompanied by End to End tests to cover any new functionality you add.
+End-to-end tests are integrated into our CI and are required to pass before a submission is accepted.
+New features should be accompanied by end-to-end tests to cover any new functionality you add.

 ## Scripts

-- `e2e` :  Builds WV and runs the end to end tests for Firefox & Chromium in a Docker container
+- `e2e` :  Builds WV and runs the end-to-end tests for Firefox & Chromium in a Docker container

 See the [Docker](docker.md) page for more information.